kercre123/wire-picovoice-pod/README.md

 `sudo ./setup.sh scp 192.168.1.150`

 The bot should now be configured to communicate with your server.
+You do not need to restart the bot to start using voice commands with the new server environment, but you will need to restart him at some point for weather commands to be reliable.

 To start chipper, run: